 Impact ratings/viewership for this week

-Tuesday’s post-No Surrender edition of Impact Wrestling, featuring fallout from last Saturday’s No Surrender event, drew 197,000 viewers on AXS TV, according to Showbuzz Daily.
-The show drew a 0.06 rating in the key 18-49 demographic.
+Tuesday’s new edition of Impact Wrestling, featuring TNA World Heavyweight Champion Moose retaining over Jake Something in the main event, drew 170,000 viewers on AXS TV, according to Showbuzz Daily.
+The show drew a 0.04 rating in the key 18-49 demographic.

-These numbers are up from last week’s No Surrender go-home episode, which drew 153,000 viewers with a 0.04 rating in the key demo.
-Last week’s episode ranked #129 on the Cable Top 150 and #139 for the night in viewership.
+These numbers are down from last week’s post-No Surrender episode, which drew 197,000 viewers with a 0.06 rating in the key demo.
+Last week’s episode ranked #117 on the Cable Top 150 and #129 for the night in viewership.
+Last Tuesday’s show drew the best audience and rating since December 8, where AEW World Champion Kenny Omega appeared.

-This week’s Impact viewership is up 29% from last week’s show, and up 50% in the 18-49 demographic rating.
-This is the best Impact viewership and rating of the year, and the best since the December 8 episode where AEW World Champion Kenny Omega appeared, which drew 221,000 viewers with a 0.08 rating.
-This week’s Impact viewership was up 6% from the same week in 2020.
+This week’s Impact viewership is down 14% from last week, while the 18-49 rating is down 33% from last week.

 Below is our 2021 Impact Wrestling Viewership Tracker, along with the top 5 moments from this week’s show: